Heath scores as US women tie England 2-2 at SheBelieves Cup

+NASHVILLE, Tenn. — The Americans have scored twice in each of their first two games of the SheBelieves Cup.

+They’ve also allowed two goals apiece, and now a pair of ties has the United States looking at what must improve before the Women’s World Cup in June.

-NASHVILLE, Tenn. — Tobin Heath scored off her own rebound in the 67th minute, and the United States tied England 2-2 on Saturday in the SheBelieves Cup for the Americans’ second draw in two games in the tournament.
+Tobin Heath scored off her own rebound in the 67th minute, and the United States tied England 2-2 on Saturday in the SheBelieves Cup.

+“It’s just frustrating,” Megan Rapinoe said.
+“I feel like there was a lot more in the game for us.
+But whether it’s in the game or not, you have to go take it, make it happen, and finish and stay focused every minute of it.
+And we didn’t.
+There was too many technical errors, there was too many tactical lapses, there’s just not tough enough really ...
+It’s not good enough.”

+“We’re definitely frustrated,” Heath said.
+“It’s uncharacteristic of us to kind of have the same result as we did last time,” Heath said.

-The Americans nearly pulled out a victory.
+The Americans, who allowed a late goal in Wednesday night’s 2-2 tie with Japan, nearly pulled out a victory.
 Julie Ertz’s header went off the bar at the end of the 77th minute, and they had a flurry of passes deep in the 90th minute without a shot on net.

 Japan beat Brazil 3-1 in the opening match of Saturday’s doubleheader in the second part of this round-robin tournament featuring four of the world’s top 10 teams.
 This tuneup for the Women’s World Cup, which starts June 7 in France, concludes Tuesday night in Tampa, Florida, where the United States will play Brazil, while England plays Japan.